ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshInterface.md

 1. Check with a RF sniffer tool that you can see RF packets transmitted when you start your device.
 The 6LoWPAN bootstrap should start with IEEE 802.15.4 Beacon Request packets.

-1. Verify the functionality of your implementation using the <a href="https://github.com/ARMmbed/nanostack-rf-driver-tester" target="_blank">Nanostack RF driver test application</a>.
+1. Verify the functionality of your implementation using the [Nanostack RF driver test application](https://github.com/ARMmbed/nanostack-rf-driver-tester).
 (This is currently only available to Mbed OS Partners.)

 #### Worker thread for Mbed OS